dell-esg/openshift-bare-metal/README.md

 **Please note that this will cause the servers to reboot so the new BIOS settings can take effect.**

+### Power Management

+We have provided playbooks to manage power in your servers.
+Before running any of these playooks, be sure `PYTHONPATH` is defined:

-Once you are ready to provision the Operating System, do a one-time PXE boot:
+To do a one-time PxE boot:
 ```bash
 $ ansible-playbook one_time_boot_nic.yaml
 ```

-### Power Management

-We have provided playbooks to manage power in your servers:

-To reboot servers:
+To reboot:

 ```bash
 $ cd src/power-management
 $ ansible-playbook reboot_servers.yml
 ```

-To power off servers:
+To power off:
 ```bash
 $ ansible-playbook power_off_servers.yml
 ```

-To power on servers:
+To power on:
 ```bash
 $ ansible-playbook power_on_servers.yml
 ```